MilosPopov007/MechaCar_Statistical_Analysis/README.md

 * Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
 * Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
 * Run t-tests to determine if the manufacturing lots are statistically different from the mean population
-* Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers
+* Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers<br><br>

 ![This is an image](https://github.com/MilosPopov007/MechaCar_Statistical_Analysis/blob/main/car.png)